Vases, Urns, & Ginger Jars

 Marks: Mark of the Three Bells Factory

-Decoration: Hand-painted birds, florals, and scrolling foliage in cobalt blue
+Decoration: Hand-painted birds, flowering plants, and scrolling foliage in cobalt blue

 Material: Delft tin-glazed earthenware